thephpleague/url/4.0/components/scheme.md

 - ws, wss
 - telnet, wais

 If you try to instantiate a scheme object with a different scheme and `InvalidArgumentException` exception will be thrown.
 To overcome this limitation, the scheme constructor can take an optional second argument which is a `SchemeRegistry` class.
-Depending on the values the registry object contains you will be able to instantiate other schemes like shown below:
+Depending the registry values you will be able to instantiate other schemes like shown below:

 ~~~php
 use League\Url\Scheme;